prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 4. If due to an exceptional occurrence a party is prevented from being represented at the oral hearing, the Court shall on a reasoned request of that party, adjourn the oral hearing.

-5. The provisions of this Rule are without prejudice to the power of the C ourt to give a decision by default pursuant to Rule 355.
+5. The provisions of this Rule are without prejudice to the power of the Court to give a decision by default pursuant to Rule 355.

 ###### Rule 117 - Absence of both parties from the oral hearing